Buying Local: Benefits, Methods, and Tips

 The threat of the COVID-19 Pandemic restricts the way we live our lives, our budgets, and what we can or can’t purchase.
 It’s very tempting to give in to any conveniences that present themselves, such as purchasing our goods, foods, and necessities from the easiest, largest sellers.
 However, constantly taking this option can be potentially devastating to our local communities, as small business and local businesses struggle to survive with reduced sales and no foot traffic.
 As a result, our towns and communities can suffer in the long term for it.

 Local businesses, including restaurants, farms, distilleries, wineries, breweries, bakeries, retailers, and trade services, still need your business at this time.
 Most of them are trying their best to reach you and make their services available to you throughout the pandemic, using shipping and delivery services, curbside pickups, and other flexible innovations.

 Here is a guide to get you to start thinking about how your buying habits can help to support your local economy.

 What Do We Mean by Local?

-When we talk about local shopping, it’s important to distinguish between shopping locally and making your purchases from local businesses.
-If you’re shopping locally, then you may be going to local branches of a wider chain, as opposed to purchasing online.
+When we talk about local shopping, it’s important to distinguish between shop locally and making your purchases from local businesses.
+If you’re shop locally, then you may be going to local branches of a wider chain, as opposed to purchasing online.